nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 Strictly speaking, if a token's historical provenance can be tracked, then it is not entirely fungible.
 The ability to track provenance can lead to blacklisting and whitelisting, reducing or eliminating fungibility.

-((("non-fungible tokens (NFTs)")))Non-fungible tokens are tokens that each represent a unique tangible or intangible item and therefore are not interchangeable.
+Non-fungible tokens are tokens that each represent a unique tangible or intangible item and therefore are not interchangeable.
 For example, a token that represents ownership of a _specific_ Van Gogh painting is not equivalent to another token that represents a Picasso, even though they might be part of the same "art ownership token" system.
 Similarly, a token representing a _specific_ digital collectible such as a specific CryptoKitty is not interchangeable with any other CryptoKitty.
 Each non-fungible token is associated with a unique identifier, such as a serial number.

 We will see examples of both fungible and non-fungible tokens later in this chapter.

 [NOTE]
-====
+### ***
 Note that "fungible" is often used to mean "directly exchangeable for money" (for example, a casino token can be "cashed in," while laundry tokens typically cannot).
 This is _not_ the sense in which we use the word here.
-====
+### ***

 ### *** Counterparty Risk ***

-((("counterparty risk")))((("tokens","counterparty risk")))Counterparty risk is the risk that the _other_ party in a transaction will fail to meet their obligations.
+Counterparty risk is the risk that the _other_ party in a transaction will fail to meet their obligations.
 Some types of transactions suffer additional counterparty risk because there are more than two parties involved.
 For example, if you hold a certificate of deposit for a precious metal and you sell that to someone, there are at least three parties in that transaction: the seller, the buyer, and the custodian of the precious metal.
 Someone holds the physical asset; by necessity they become party to the fulfillment of the transaction and add counterparty risk to any transaction involving that asset.
 In general, when an asset is traded indirectly through the exchange of a token of ownership, there is additional counterparty risk from the custodian of the asset.
 Do they have the asset?
 Will they recognize (or allow) the transfer of ownership based on the transfer of a token (such as a certificate, deed, title, or digital token)?
 In the world of digital tokens representing assets, as in the nondigital world, it is important to understand who holds the asset that is represented by the token and what rules apply to that underlying asset.

 ### *** Tokens and Intrinsicality ***